abpoll/unsafe/joss_submission/paper.md

 In addition, `UNSAFE`'s current functionality is strongly conditioned to the common depth-damage function paradigm for flood-risk estimation in the United States.
 There are many structural characteristics and broader hazard-damage relationships that may be desirable for some analysts.
 We aim to expand `UNSAFE`'s capabilities beyond the depth-damage function paradigm for more generic application.

 Further, `UNSAFE` has limited functionality regarding the wide range of possible uncertainty analyses.
 For example, `UNSAFE` only accommodates random sampling based on parametric uncertainty and what-if based exploration of structural uncertainties.
 There are many uncertainty analyses that require other sampling techniques or additional modules for calibrating prior distributions.
-These are important gaps we aim to reconcile.

 Finally, we recommend that analysts perform their own convergence analysis to ensure they sufficiently sample from the input uncertainties under consideration.
 A recent preprint finds that 500 samples (*i.e.,* setting `n_sow=500`) is sufficient for converged mean property-level flood-risk estimates [@Pollack2025-nsi].
-Still, analysts pursuing different outcomes of interest may need less or more samples.
+Still, analysts pursuing different outcomes of interest may need fewer or more samples.

 # Acknowledgements